Scorpion: Biology

-Scorpion are typically nocturnal or crepuscular, finding shelter during the day in burrows, cracks and bark.
+Scorpions are typically nocturnal or crepuscular, finding shelter during the day in burrows, cracks and bark.
 Many species dig an elementary shelter underneath tiny stones.
 Scorpions may use burrows built by other animals or dig their own; scorpion burrows vary in complexity and depth.
 Hadrurus species dig burrows over 2 m deep while Urodacus hoplurus digs in spirals.
 Digging is done using the mouth parts, claws and legs.
 In several species, particularly of the family Buthidae, individuals can be found in the same shelter; bark scorpions may gather in groups of up to 30 individuals.
 In some species, families of females and young sometimes aggregate.

 Scorpions prefer areas where the temperature remains in the range of 11–40 C, but may survive temperatures from well below freezing to desert heat.
 Scorpions can withstand intense heat: Leiurus quinquestriatus, Scorpio maurus and Hadrurus arizonensis can live in temperatures of 45–50 C if they are sufficiently hydrated.
 Desert species must deal with the extreme changes in temperature from sunrise to sunset or between seasons; Pectinibuthus birulai lives in a temperature range of -30 to 50 C. Scorpions that live outside deserts prefer lower temperatures.
 The ability to withstand the cold may be related to the increase in the sugar trehalose when the temperature drops.
 Some species hibernate.
 Scorpions have immunity to ionizing radiation and have survived nuclear tests in Algeria and Nevada.

 Desert scorpions have several adaptations for water conservation.
 They excrete insoluble compounds such as xanthine, guanine, and uric acid, not requiring water for their removal from the body.
-Guanine is the main component has it holds the greatest amount of nitrogen.
+Guanine is the main component as it holds the greatest amount of nitrogen.
 A scorpion's cuticle holds in moisture via lipids and waxes from epidermal glands, and protects against ultraviolet radiation.
 Even a dehydrated scorpion can survive with high osmotic pressure in its blood.
 Desert scorpions get most of their moisture from the food they eat but some can absorb water from the sand if it is humid enough.
 Species that live in denser vegetation and in more moderate temperatures will drink from puddles or water accumulated on plants.

 A few scorpions squirt venom to deter predators.

 A scorpion uses its stinger both for killing prey and defense.
 Some species make direct, quick strikes with their tails while others make slower, more circular strikes which can more easily return the stinger to a position where it can strike again.
 Leiurus quinquestriatus can whip its tail at a speed of up to 128 cm/s in a defensive strike.